Mindtribe/Leash-Debugger/doc/UserGuide.md

 ```

 **Note: make sure that you use the GDB version applicable for your target architecture.
 For debugging the CC3200 (ARM Cortex-M4-based), that means installing and using arm-none-eabi-gdb.**

+## Network Configuration

+In Station Mode, Leash Debugger will try to connect to a WiFi network.
+For this, it uses the CC3200's WiFi network profiles stored on the CC3200 filesystem.
+It is also possible to add/remove network profiles over a TCP connection.
+So if there are no network profiles stored yet in your CC3200 running Leash Debugger, the following steps can be taken to configure new networks:

+* Start Leash Debugger in AP mode (by holding down SW3 during boot)
+* Connect your workstation to Leash Debugger's access point
+* Connect to the **Log port** using a raw TCP terminal
+* Use the configuration commands below to add network profile(s)
+* Reboot Leash Debugger in Station mode

+### Configuration Commands

+When a connection to the **Log port** is opened, you should see log information appearing on-screen.
+Now you can issue network configuration commands. the commands are as follows:

+* **network**: Add a new network SSID profile or replace the one already stored by the same name.
+* **delete**: Delete a network SSID profile.
+* **deleteall**: Delete all network SSID profiles stored in the device.
+* **list**: List the SSID's currently stored in the device.
+* **help**: Show a list of these supported commands.

+It is not necessary to supply arguments when issuing these commands: you will be prompted to enter the required information, such as SSID, security type (open, WEP and WPA are supported) and security key.

 ## Name Resolution using mDNS/Apple Bonjour